Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

-Added add and remove methods to inventory class and tested Added a drag and drop method to get blocks from inventory to room Added remove method to room to enable drag n drop both ways
+Added add and remove methods to inventory class and tested Added a drag and drop method to get blocks from inventory to room Added remove method to room to enable drag n drop both ways Can drag n drop from room to inventory, from room to room, and from inventory to room- potential issue: if u drop it onto another block and then move it again, the first drop space will be null